dobhal1420/channel-sort-validator/readme.md

 http://localhost:8080/docs

-How to run create and run docker image of fastApi.
+How to create and run docker image of fastApi?

-Run command to create docker image
+Command to create docker image

 ```
 docker build -t channel-sort-validator .
 ```

-Run command to run docker image
+Command to run docker image

 ```
 docker run -p 8080:8080 channel-sort-validator